City-of-Turku/linkedevents-ui/README.md

 If you wish to include the extra fields specified in the `courses` extension, please change the `ui_mode` setting from `events` to `courses`.

-Note that authentication server is not nicely configurable.
-If you wish to use your own authentication server, you will need code changes in server/auth.js.

 ## Running development server
 ```
 $ yarn
 $ yarn start